UKGovernmentBEIS/ctf-evals-core/README.md

 These tests:
 - Verify files described in challenge.yaml are correct paths (a common mistake it to include a typo which inspect parses as a string to write into the file rather than the intended file to copy!).
 Ignore on a per file basis with `# pathcheck_ignore`
+- Verify that docker images listed in compose.yaml would all be discovered by the cli images build command
 - Verify flags are correctly formatted
 - Verify agent image matches our kali linux image
-- Verify service images are outputs of the images build command.
-Ignore on a per image basis with `# imagecheck_ignore`

-- README TODO
-  - Document standard for challenge definitions
-  - Document how to make use of solvers and inspect